Event: Dallas College Literature and Arts Festival

 3030 N. Dallas Ave., Lancaster TX 75134

-April 9th and 10th, the DC Literature and Arts Festival at Cedar Valley Campus is back!
-This is a two-day celebration of creativity, featuring workshops, live demonstrations, art exhibitions, and interactive classes and sessions for students, employees, and community members.
-Confirmed participants so far include the Dallas Museum of Art, Dallas Public Library, Books and Brown Sugar, The Writer’s Garrett, The Perot Museum and others.
+On April 9 and 10, the Dallas College Literature and Arts Festival at Cedar Valley Campus is back!
+This is a two-day celebration of creativity features workshops, live demonstrations, art exhibitions, and interactive classes and sessions for students, employees and community members.

 Location: Cedar Valley Campus, Bldgs.
 N and E